VikasViki/django-dev-to-deployment/README.md

 ### Apps

-Run the  below command where the app needs to be created `python manage.py startapp <app_name>`
+Run `python manage.py startapp <app_name>` command where the app needs to be created.

 **Make sure to add <app_name> to INSTALLED_APPS list in settings.py of the project**